 They may not be permanent.
 The creator of the Group Board can delete the board at any time.
 The creator of the Group Board can delete any pin that they may not find appropriate content.
 Due to the nature of Group Boards being seen and used by a large audience, they can have spam.
 Therefore, the creators must make sure that they are monitoring collaborators to assure that they are pinning appropriate pins.

 I use Tailwind to automate my pinning.
 I can pin to Pinterest and Instagram with Tailwind.
 The analytics are so clear and helps me immediately see what pins are the most pinned.
-When you find a pin that is doing very well, that is your hint to do more of that type of pin and topic area.
+When you find a pin that is doing very well, do more of that type of pin and topic area.
 If you use this link to sign up for Tailwind, you and both get a month free.
 For every free month that I give people like you, I get one too.
 I Love It!

 I wish you much success in your pinning!